Can I sign this?

 Your lease becomes training data unless you opt out.

-We use Claude on the backend, same family of models.
-The difference is everything around the model: the tenant-law context we feed it, the structure we make it produce, and the report we hand you.
+The difference isn't the model — it's everything around it: the curated tenant-law context we feed it, the structure we force it to produce, and the finished report we hand you.

 Honest answers